jkobject/jkobject.github.io/_posts/2022-12-20-the-aqemia-story-redacted.md

 - This percentage is higher for people with previous experience in industry and biotech.
 Aqemia is largely composed of young graduates.
 - Aqemia is mostly composed of people coming from a small set of elite French engineering schools.
 They have however little knowledge in research and biology.

-<a href="mailto:jkobject@gmail.com" class="btn btn--light-outline btn--large">send me an email to get the full story here</a>

 ------------- REDACTED -------------

+<a href="mailto:jkobject@gmail.com" class="btn btn--primary btn--large">send me an email to get the full story here</a>